SAAMA 2020 Conference

 Whether you participate as a speaker, delegate, sponsor or exhibitor, we invite and encourage you to be a participant.
 A participant in something significant , remarkable, exclusive, exceptional and revolutionary.
 A participant in not only the history of asset management, but rather in making history by investing in its future.

-The Southern African Asset Management Association (SAAMA) will host its sixth physical asset management conference from 14 to 16 May 2019 at Spier Wine Farm, Stellenbosch.
-The conference will focus on the development of physical asset management in Southern Africa.
+The Southern African Asset Management Association (SAAMA) hosted its sixth physical asset management conference from 14 to 16 May 2019 at Spier Wine Farm, Stellenbosch.
+The conference focused on the development of physical asset management in Southern Africa.

-An impressive cast of academic researchers, experts, local and international speakers will participate in this unprecedented event which will feature plenary sessions, practical workshops and special roundtables devoted to the most pressing issues relating to enterprise asset management.
-This year the content will focus on – doing things smarter and how this will impact on the workforce, our assets and operations.
-Smarter approaches that will be unpacked at this year’s event include: digitalisation, IoT, mobile and technology, maturity principles and assessment, best practice in utilities and public sector, green/circular economy, competency and employee engagement and capital projects.
+An impressive cast of academic researchers, experts, local and international speakers participated in this unprecedented event which featured plenary sessions, practical workshops and special roundtables devoted to the most pressing issues relating to enterprise asset management.
+This year the content focused on – doing things smarter and how this will impact on the workforce, our assets and operations.
+Smarter approaches that were unpacked at this year’s event include: digitalisation, IoT, mobile and technology, maturity principles and assessment, best practice in utilities and public sector, green/circular economy, competency and employee engagement and capital projects.

 Professional Body Approval – SAAMA

 The South African Qualifications Authority (SAQA) Board approved the recognition of SAAMA as a professional body for an initial period of five years starting in 2016.
 It also approved the registration of the designation “Certified Senior Practitioner in Asset Management” (CSAM) to be awarded by SAAMA.
 This is the first designation that will be developed and awarded, to be followed by further designations indicating different levels of proficiency in Asset Management.

 Notice to SAAMA members: CSAM Designation